 During an upper endoscopy procedure, you'll be asked to lie down on a table on your back or on your side.
 As the procedure gets underway:

-Monitors often will be attached to your body.
-This will allow your health care team to monitor your breathing, blood pressure and heart rate.
+- Monitors often are attached to your body.
+This allows your health care team to monitor your breathing, blood pressure and heart rate.

-Your doctor may spray an anesthetic in your mouth.
-This medication will numb your throat in preparation for insertion of the long, flexible tube (endoscope).
+- An anesthetic may be used in your mouth.
+An anesthetic spray numbs your throat in preparation for insertion of the long, flexible tube (endoscope).
 You may be asked to wear a plastic mouth guard to hold your mouth open.

-Then the endoscope is inserted in your mouth.
-Your doctor may ask you to swallow as the scope passes down your throat.
+- Then the endoscope is inserted in your mouth.
+Your provider may ask you to swallow as the scope passes down your throat.
 You may feel some pressure in your throat, but you shouldn't feel pain.

 You can't talk after the endoscope passes down your throat, though you can make noises.
 The endoscope doesn't interfere with your breathing.

-A tiny camera at the tip transmits images to a video monitor in the exam room.
-Your doctor watches this monitor to look for abnormalities in your upper digestive tract.
-If abnormalities are found in your digestive tract, your doctor may record images for later examination.
+- A tiny camera at the tip transmits images to a video monitor in the exam room.
+Your provider watches this monitor to look for anything out of the ordinary in your upper digestive tract.
+If something unusual is found in your digestive tract, images can be taken for later examination.

-Gentle air pressure may be fed into your esophagus to inflate your digestive tract.
+- Gentle air pressure may be fed into your esophagus to inflate your digestive tract.
 This allows the endoscope to move freely.
-And it allows your doctor to more easily examine the folds of your digestive tract.
+And it allows the folds of your digestive tract to be examined more easily.
 You may feel pressure or fullness from the added air.

-Your doctor will pass special surgical tools through the endoscope to collect a tissue sample or remove a polyp.
-Your doctor watches the video monitor to guide the tools.
+- Your provider will pass special surgical tools through the endoscope to collect a tissue sample or remove a polyp.
+This is done with the help from a video monitor to guide the tools.

-When your doctor has finished the exam, the endoscope is slowly retracted through your mouth.
-An endoscopy typically takes 15 to 30 minutes, depending on your situation.
+When the exam is finished, the endoscope is slowly retracted through your mouth.
+An endoscopy typically takes 15 to 30 minutes.

 After the endoscopy

 You'll be taken to a recovery area to sit or lie quietly after your endoscopy.
 You may stay for an hour or so.
-This allows your health care team to monitor you as the sedative begins to wear off.
+During this time, your health care team can monitor you as the sedative begins to wear off.

-Once you're at home, you may experience some mildly uncomfortable signs and symptoms after endoscopy, such as:
+Once you're at home, you may experience some mildly uncomfortable symptoms after endoscopy, such as:

 These signs and symptoms will improve with time.
-If you're concerned or quite uncomfortable, call your doctor.
+If you're concerned or quite uncomfortable, call your health care provider.

 Take it easy for the rest of the day after your endoscopy.
 After receiving a sedative, you may feel alert, but your reaction times are affected and judgment is delayed.

 When you receive the results of your endoscopy will depend on your situation.
-If, for instance, your doctor performed the endoscopy to look for an ulcer, you may learn the findings right after your procedure.
-If he or she collected a tissue sample (biopsy), you may need to wait a few days to get results from the testing laboratory.
-Ask your doctor when you can expect the results of your endoscopy.
+If, for instance, the endoscopy was performed to look for an ulcer, you may learn the findings right after your procedure.
+If a tissue sample (biopsy) was collected, you may need to wait a few days to get results from the testing laboratory.
+Ask your provider when you can expect the results of your endoscopy.